muditkapil/JobSkill-Q/README.md

-# 1)  AI-Powered Job Recommendation System
+# 1)  JobSkill-Q : AI-Powered Job Recommendation System

   This is an AI-driven job recommendation system that analyzes resumes and suggests the most relevant job positions based on skills and experience.
 The system utilizes **Natural Language Processing (NLP)** and **Semantic Search** to find the best job matches.